Far apart: EU leaders hold budget summit in pandemic times

-BRUSSELS (AP) — European Union leaders are meeting Friday in the largest room they could find at their summit center so they can keep apart as a health precaution.
-That’s not the only way in which they are far apart — they are also a long way from one another on the subject of the meeting: plans for an unprecedented 1.85 trillion euro ($2.1 trillion) EU budget and recovery fund.
+BRUSSELS (AP) — European Union leaders acknowledged Friday they are about as far apart from reaching a deal on an unprecedented 1.85 trillion euro ($2.1 trillion) EU budget and virus recovery fund as the seating distance imposed upon them for health reasons at their summit center.

+“The differences are still very, very big and so I can’t predict whether we will achieve a result this time,” said German Chancellor Angela Merkel upon arriving at the Europa summit site.
+“So I expect very, very difficult negotiations.”

+The challenges facing the 27 EU leaders — some of whom arrived masked, some unmasked — are formidable.
+Their bloc is suffering through the worst recession in its history and member states are fighting over who should pay the most to help other countries and which nations should get the most to turn around their battered economies.

 French President Emmanuel Macron led the early negotiations, arriving Thursday and using the the pre-summit hours to meet with Dutch Prime Minister Mark Rutte, a stringent budget hardliner and considered one of the biggest obstacles to reaching a deal at the two-day meeting.

+“I am not optimistic, but you never know.
+Nobody wants another meeting,” said Rutte.

+Macron underscored the importance of the challenge.
+“The coming hours will be absolutely decisive,” he said.
+“It is our project Europe that is at stake.”

-It could go even longer, if necessary, to bridge the differences between leaders.
+What is slated as a two-day summit could go even longer, if necessary, to bridge the differences between leaders.

 “We want a result and we will continue working until we get that result,” if need be until Sunday, said Latvian Prime Minister Arturs Karins upon arrival.

-The challenges facing the 27 EU nations are formidable.
-The bloc is suffering through the worst recession in its history and member states are fighting over who should pay the most to help other countries and which nations should get the most to turn around their battered economies.
+No early breakthroughs in pre-summit talks were reported.

 “The crisis brought about by this pandemic, with all of its economic and social consequences, is the most severe we have had to face since the Second World War,” European Council President and summit host Charles Michel said late Thursday.